 This is a great starting point.

-But since your plan is to go cross-state (or at least rank for cities / areas in your target market) with your local SEO campaign, today we’ll go over how to get you there.
+But since your local SEO strategy is to go cross-state or rank for cities and areas in your target market, today we’ll go over how to get you there.

-So, let’s discuss the best ways to get your business ranking in your surrounding areas through some proven local SEO techniques.
+So, let’s discuss the best ways to get your clinic ranking in your surrounding areas through some proven local SEO techniques.